QWER-kr/STM32-TinyML/README.md

  * You need to set up before running on Python.
  * First, go to Device Manager in Windows.
  * On the Ports tab, check the number of COM ports the device is connected (e.g. (STMicroelectronics STLINK Virtual COM Port(COM4))).
+ * And click STMicroelectronics STLINK Virtual COM Port to go to the Port Settings tab and change Bit/S(B) to 115200.
+ * Then, you go down to the bottom of the validation.py file, you will see argparser codes like above.
+Here, '--com', '--path_data' must be modified.
+ * com is the name of the port to which the board is connected, and path_data is the location of the data set that was used when learning.
+ * **(The verification is conducted in the Windows environment, so you must download dataset to Windows and enter the location in default='path' path.)**
+ * Finally, you must install the required Python library before running.(serial, numpy, scikit-learn, tqdm, pyserial)
+ * "pip install serial numpy scikit-learn tqdm pyserial"
+ * **If an error such as "ERROR: Error [WinError 225]" occurred during installation, shut down the Windows Defender and all vaccines.**
+ * When you finish installing the library, you can run it through "python validation.py"
+ * Finally, press the Reset button located at the top of the board to start verification.